jsoconno/terraflow/docs.md

   --help                         Show this message and exit.
 ```

-# terraflow data-source delete
+# terraflow data delete
 Delete a data source from the configuration.
 ## Usage
 ```
-terraflow data-source delete [OPTIONS]
+terraflow data delete [OPTIONS]
 ```
 ## Options
 ```
-  --terraform-filename TEXT  The name of the target Terraform file.
-  --provider TEXT            The name of the Terraform provider.  [required] --namespace TEXT           The namespace of the Terraform provider.
+  --provider TEXT   The name of the Terraform provider.  [required] --namespace TEXT  The namespace of the Terraform provider.  [required] --name TEXT       The name to give the Terraform resource in the
-                             [required]
-  --name TEXT                The name to give the Terraform resource in the
                     configuration.
 For example, 'main' or 'this'.
-  --resource TEXT            The name of the terraform provider resource.
+  --kind TEXT       The name of the terraform provider resource.  [required] --help            Show this message and exit.
-                             [required]
-  --help                     Show this message and exit.
 ```
 ## Commands
 ```